...

 Particle Size Distribution (PSD)

-We strictly typically use powders with a PSD of 15–45 microns or 15–63 microns.
+We strictly use powders with a PSD of 15–45 microns or 15–63 microns.
 This specific range allows smaller particles to fill the voids between larger particles, maximizing the density of the part before the laser even fires.

 Powder Specifications & Standards